Eduardas Vaitkus: Political ideology

 Vaitkus expressed nostalgic views towards the Cold War period due to a perceived balance of safety and security between the world superpowers.
 According to him in 2024, now we are living closer to world's destruction then during the Cuban Missile Crisis.

 Controversies

 Vaitkus holds many controversial and factually inaccurate views.
 In multiple media interviews, Vaitkus has claimed that Lithuania never joined European Union, disregarding Lithuania's EU referendum and Lithuania's accession process that took almost a decade.
 He has also claimed, without providing any evidence, that United Kingdom threatened to launch a nuclear attack on Russia in the autumn of 2021.

 Vaitkus has also claimed, without providing evidence, that Lithuanian presidents Dalia Grybauskaitė and Gitanas Nausėda were trying to start a war with Russia.
 More than two years into Russian invasion of Ukraine, he claimed that the war was started by western countries and that Russian President Vladimir Putin does what any leader should do.
 Vaitkus has also claimed that 5G networks are a beginning to the procurement of mind-controlling technology.
-He is also islamophobic, as indicated on his Facebook.